jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 **NODE_DEFINE_CONSTANT(target, constant)**

-The `NODE_DEFINE_CONSTANT` macro provides an easier way to define a constant on a given target;
+The `NODE_DEFINE_CONSTANT` macro provides an easier way to define a constant on a given target:

 ```c++
 #include <unistd.h>